Secure Your Home

 When you are moving into a new home, the very first thing you should do is rekey the locks!
 And if you have a home warranty program (a great reason to have a home warranty) some companies offer to rekey services at a discounted rate for the new homeowner.

 Other options include installing a smart lock.
-Homeowners can invest in a smart lock, which provides the convenience of locking their homes utilizing their smartphone.
+Homeowners can invest in a smart lock, which provides the convenience of locking their homes utilizing their smartphones.
 The smart lock systems give homeowners the ability to secure their homes.
-The convenience and versatility of smart lock provide homeowners with peace of mind.11 Ways to Secure Your PropertyClick To Tweet
+The convenience and versatility of smart locks provide homeowners with peace of mind.11 Ways to Secure Your PropertyClick To Tweet

 Re-Program Garage Door Remotes